JakeSteam/blog-programming/_posts/2019-01-30-using-stickylayoutmanager-to-give-your-recyclerview-sticky-headers.md

 recyclerView.layoutManager = StickyHeadersLinearLayoutManager<ContentAdapter>(this)
 ```

-That’s it!
+That's it!
 This tutorial is [available as a GitHub repo](https://github.com/JakeSteam/StickyHeaders).

 [![](/wp-content/uploads/2019/01/Screenshot_20190128-232345.png)](/wp-content/uploads/2019/01/Screenshot_20190128-232345.png)